 Keep up these motorhome and travel trailer maintenance tips, and you can rest assured you’ll be enjoying years of camping fun in your rig.

 Before Each Trip

 Avoiding blowouts is crucial for ensuring your safety while traveling with an RV.
-Therefore you will want to check the pressure of each tire and check the rims for any cracks or stress.
-Add air to any tires that may need it.
+Therefore, you will want to check the pressure of each tire and check the rims for cracks or stress.
+Add air to the tires that may need it.
 Additionally, check for wear and tear, making sure that no places are worn excessively, bubbling, or showing other signs of damage.

 Check Headlights and Brake Lights

 Brake lights and headlights are also important parts of traveling safely.
 Make sure yours work before each road trip.

 It’s easy to hook up your travel trailer and hit the road without ever thinking about the strain on your trailer hitch.
 The A-frame section of your trailer has many areas that need to be inspected.
 Look for cracked or worn welds that can easily break if you hit a rough section of road.